skaija/susan-testing/Test/APIs/2-geocoding-api/address-lookup/index.md

 **Note:** Using parameter **size=1** limits the number of results returned to one.

-### Request to get all results for the given coordinates
+### Request to get results for the given coordinates

 https://api.digitransit.fi/geocoding/v1/reverse?point.lat=60.170278&point.lon=24.9369448

+**Note:** This will return 10 places by default as the default value of the size parameter is 10 (the maximum value is 40).
+Specifying a value greater than 40 will override to 40 and return a warning in the response metadata.

 ### Request to get venue results for the same given coordinates